EnlightenedCode/storage-server/README.md

 #### Linux

-Using Ubuntu 14.04 default installation from the home directory ~/

-* Press ALT + CTRL + T to bring up a command prompt from ubuntu desktop

 * Maven 3 is required so you need to do some things to make sure your apt-get doesn't install an older version of maven. run this cmd to edit your sources file.
 ```bash
 sudo -H gedit /etc/apt/sources.list